Equidistribution of rational points and the geometric sieve for toric varieties: Equidistribution and sieving

-\begin{enumerate} \item One flexibility of executing the Selberg sieve is that no condition on the sieve dimension is required, compared to the Brun combinatorial sieve. \item Under the assumption \eqref{eq:CLbdk}, we have and the condition \textbf{(EE)} gives for certain $c(V)>0$.
-The key point of Theorem \ref{thm:Selbergsieve} is that, although it only provides upper bound estimates, the secondary term which depends polynomially on $N$ is considerably small, compared to the one in \eqref{eq:CLEE} which grows exponentially in $N$.
-This is important in obtaining the estimates in Theorems \ref{thm:ratptsfibration} and \ref{thm:primevalue} (while directly applying \eqref{eq:CLEE} we only save a long iteration of $\log $). \end{enumerate} \end{remark} \begin{proof}[Proof of Theorem \ref{thm:Selbergsieve}] For each prime $p$ corresponding to $\nu$, let Then $g$ extends to a multiplicative function supported on square-free integers and clearly $0<g(p)<1$ whenever $p\mid\Pi(\CP_S(N))$.
+\begin{enumerate} \item One flexibility of executing the Selberg sieve is that no condition on the sieve dimension is required, compared to the Brun combinatorial sieve (cf. \cite[Fundamental Lemma 6.3, Condition (6.47)]{I-K}). \item Under the assumption \eqref{eq:CLbdk}, we have for every ideal $\mathfrak{b}$ with $\nu\mid\mathfrak{b}\Rightarrow\nu\notin S$, and Proposition \ref{prop:EEimpliesgeneral} gives for a certain $c>0$.
+The key point of Theorem \ref{thm:Selbergsieve} is that, although it only provides an upper bound, the secondary term which depends polynomially on $N$ is considerably small, compared to the one in \eqref{eq:CLEE} which grows exponentially in $N$.
+This is crucial in obtaining the estimates in Theorems \ref{thm:ratptsfibration} and \ref{thm:primevalue}. \end{enumerate} \end{remarks} \begin{proof}[Proof of Theorem \ref{thm:Selbergsieve}] Define the set of square-free ideals of $\CO_k$ and let We extend $g$ to a multiplicative function supported on the set $I$ and clearly $0<g(\mathfrak{p}_\nu)<1$ whenever $\nu\in\CP_N$.